 (Reuters) - U.S. President Donald Trump says China pays the tariffs he has imposed on $250 billion of Chinese exports to the United States.

 But that is not how tariffs work.
-China’s government and companies in China do not pay U.S. tariffs directly.
-Tariffs are a tax on imports and are paid by U.S.-registered firms to U.S. customs when goods enter the United States.
+China’s government and companies in China do not pay tariffs directly.
+Tariffs are a tax on imports.
+They are paid by U.S.-registered firms to U.S. customs for the goods they import into the United States.

-White House economic adviser Larry Kudlow has said that both sides suffer with tariffs.
+White House economic adviser Larry Kudlow has acknowledged that “both sides will suffer on this,” contradicting the president.

-A growing number of U.S. companies has warned about the negative impact of the tariffs on American consumers.
+A growing number of U.S. companies has warned about the negative impact of the tariffs on U.S. consumers.